marlon-ionic/test-stencil-e2e/readme.md

 # E2E Issue

 This project is a reproduction of an issue with E2E tests in StencilJS.
 A [Github issue](https://github.com/ionic-team/stencil/issues/1530) related to this was closed a few years ago, but it appears the issue still exists.
 This project has two components: `my-component` and `my-other-component`.

 The `my-other-component` component is a child of `my-component`.
-Each components have shadow enabled.
-The `>>>`  The `my-other-component` component has a button that triggers a method in the `my-other-component` component.
-The E2E test is to click the button in `my-other-component` and check if the method in `my-other-component` was called.
-The test fails because the method in `my-other-component` is not called.
+Each component has shadow enabled.
+The `my-other-component` component has an `h3` in the shadow and the E2E test for `my-component` component.
+The E2E test is to check the `textContent` for the shadow `h3`.
+The selector `my-component >>> div > my-other-component >>> h3` is used, but only the first shadow DOM appears to be available.